richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

 Having implemented this stitching pattern more than enough times I started to think about the practicality of moving to a more data-oriented model, where the reassembly step can be a straightforward template evaluation step.
+What shook out is a module called [datacat](https://github.com/richardc/puppet-datacat).

 Revisiting the nagios hostgroups pattern, with datacat it would look like this: